ishwarc404/trailfinder/README.md

 4. `get_intersections.py` - SUPER IMPORTANT. - Go through all the ways, and finds intersections.
 Then breaks each way down into smaller trails.

+5. `get_way_gradients.ipynb` - SUPER IMPORTANT - `way_metrics.json` is calculated here which contains metrics of the smaller broken ways
 ### Upcoming tasks

 1. Store new broken down ways, and build a new graph with all these ways.
 Remember to discard original ways, which were later broken down.